awsdocs/amazon-ec2-user-guide/doc_source/spot-interruptions.md

    sudo apt-get install hibagent
    ```

-1. Add the following to user data:
+1. Add the following to the user data:

    ```
    #!/bin/bash